kalyboros/ct360task/README.md

 * Has a secured ‘Admin’ page that allows the user to add new Language-Message pairs into the database :heavy_check_mark:
 * Has an aspect (AOP) that performs logging for different endpoints with useful information included into logs :heavy_check_mark:
 * Uses a standalone DB instead of in-memory H2 DB :heavy_check_mark:
-* Has ability to retrieve ‘Hello World’ translations from an external API (eg. Systran Translation API) :x:
+* Has ability to retrieve ‘Hello World’ translations from an external API (eg. Systran Translation API) :heavy_check_mark:
 * Has ability to switch between DB and external API retrieval by using spring profiles :x:
 * Use standalone DB instead of in-memory H2 :heavy_check_mark:
 * Dockerize the application :x: